-As the most developed beach near Puerto Viejo, it is also the most popular.
+As the most developed beach near Puerto Viejo, Playa Cocles is also the most popular.
 With great surfing waves, soft tan sand and bright blue waters, Playa Cocles is a favorite among every visitor and highly considered as one of the most beautiful beaches in Costa Rica.
-It sits in between Playa Chiquita to the south and Puerto Viejo to the north making it a must visit as it is easily accessible.
+It is right in between Playa Chiquita and Puerto Viejo making it very easily accessible.

 The road between to Cocles is well paved.
 There isn’t really a designated parking lot for the beach but you will see many cars parked on the road or in the area between the beach and road.
 There aren’t any security there, so make sure not to leave valuables in your car, roll up windows and lock doors.